omar-polo/mymenu/mymenu.1.md

 **-d** *sep*

-> Show to the user only the text after the specified separator.
-If a
+> Optionally show only the text after the given separator.
+Defaults
-> line does not contain the given separator, the whole line will be
+> to the whole line if the separator is not present.
-> showed to the user.

 # RESOURCES